This is my 1968 Bay window that i just aquired this weekend (not bad for $150 ).

 Ive got almost 24" of front compression travel so far.

 OK, finally, with the weather getting better, I was able to get some work done on the bus.
-Welded in the front frame extensions, mounted the brake master cylinder, and mounted and aluminum LP tank in the rear which will be used for an air tank.
+Welded in the front frame extensions, mounted the brake master cylinder.

 Here is the power steering box, reversed and flipped.
 I will add a skid plate to protect the fittings.